vinhbuutang/vinhbuutang/README.md

 ---

 ### 🏗️ Recent Projects
+- [Little Lemon] | [GitHub Repo] () | A native Android - CAPSTONE project for the Android App Capstone on Coursera.
+  - Designed with Figma and developed in Kotlin, using Jetpack Compose for the UI layer, Ktor for networking and Room for local database.
+The App displays a simple user onboarding process, fetchs the restaurant menu from the remote server and saved the data on the device.
+User can filter the menu by category, and search for the name of the dishes.

 - [KTBB](https://killthebigbad.herokuapp.com/) | [GitHub Repo](https://github.com/CapstoneTeamXI/KTBB) | An online single player arcarde dungeon game - CAPSTONE project at Fullstack Academy.
   - Designed and developed in TypeScript, integrated React/Redux with Phaser game engine to manage the state and logic of the gameplay, which consists of a multi-level battle between the player and the enemies, used Express and PostgreSQL in backend to store player’s high score and time to win the game.